mickimnet/myth-prompt-themes/README.md

 _Remark:_ the newline in between the prompts is just used for the preview.
 The configuration itself doesn't use newlines (which can be enabled).

 ## Update history

+### Version 1.1: 2023-05-14

+- added the _Orange_ variant with a lot less colors.
+All colors are now based on the type of module: Cloud (Dark blue), Container (Blue), Toolchain (Orange), Package (Grey), Git (Greens), etc.
+- added a _Twoline_ variant, which uses two lines for the prompt as _Starship_ does by default
+- the order of the modules, is now based on the placement in the format section — the _Colorful_ variant still has it ordered alphabetically
+- fixed errors in the _Colorful • Slanted_ configuration files
+- added the name of the variant as a comment in the configuration file

 ### Version 1.0: 2023-05-01